In normal course you will receive your contract income with withholding tax deducted. Very rarely in the film industry is PAYE used.

 This schedule is not exhaustive neither restrictive

-Our suggestion is that if you have a spare 30 minutes, call on over and we'll take a quick look at your tax position.
-From there if we agree that it's worthwhile submitting (to the IRD) a set of accounts we'll provide you an accounting fee quote and get on with the job.
+Our suggestion is that if you have a spare 30 minutes, call on over and we’ll take a quick look at your tax position.
+From there, if we agree that it’s worthwhile submitting (to the IRD) a set of accounts, we will provide you an accounting fee quote and get on with the job.

 95% of our film industry clients have received refunds over the years.
 Some as high as $19,000!